Last updated by Dr Sarah Brewer on

+Artichoke extracts are among the best natural remedies for fatty liver disease.
 Fatty liver disease is an increasingly common condition that affects as many as one in three adults in the US, and one in five adults in the UK.
-Although some cases are linked with alcohol intake, most cases are associated with an unhealthy diet and carrying excess weight.
+Although some cases of fatty liver are linked with alcohol intake, most cases are associated with an unhealthy diet and carrying excess weight.
 It’s estimated that between 70% and 90% of people who are obese, or who have diabetes, have non-alcoholic fatty liver disease, although many cases remain undiagnosed.
 If not recognised and addressed, fatty liver disease can progress to cause liver inflammation and scarring.

 Non-alcoholic fatty liver disease occurs when excess fats build up in liver cells.
 This leads to inflammation and can progress to fibrosis, cirrhosis, liver failure and even liver cancer if not recognised and treated.